devagarwal007/WhatsappForwarder/README.md

 This application is designed to help you set up and manage message forwarding between different chat groups seamlessly.
 It provides an intuitive and responsive interface that adapts to both light and dark modes, ensuring a consistent experience across devices and environments.

+> **Disclaimer:** This is not an official WhatsApp product.
+This is an independent, open-source project that uses the WAHA (WhatsApp HTTP API) to provide message forwarding functionality.
+Use at your own discretion.

 ![Application Screenshot](https://github.com/devagarwal007/Whatsapp-Forwarder/blob/866de8774ae88b04f7f34ec272f0b9aab1ecb0e2/image.png)

 ## Features